veltza/st-sx/README.md

 Clone the repo and run `make`:

-*Note: If you are building on OpenBSD, you'll need to edit config.mk before running make.*
+*Note: If you are building on BSD, you'll need to edit config.mk before running make.*

 ```
 git clone https://github.com/veltza/st-sx